Medical PhotographyGDPRData ProtectionPatient Privacy

 Problem 2: Image Compression Degrades Clinical Quality

 WhatsApp compresses images to reduce file size.
-The compression algorithm is optimised for social sharing, not clinical accuracy.
+The algorithm is optimised for social sharing, not clinical accuracy.
 Subtle differences in skin tone, texture, and colour that matter for dermatological or wound care assessment can be lost in compression.

 Problem 3: No Control Over Forwarding and Distribution